 Bulbs by the thousands are ordered in September, arrive by November, and Vice Chair Cyndee Rowan (whose children are fifth generation Montclairians) transforms her garage into the tulip/daffodil depot where committee members bag, label, and deliver to eager volunteers planters all over town - in schools, gardening groups, park conservancies, houses of worship, and in the business districts.
 From Canterbury to Tuers, and Kaveny Field to Edgemont, the town fills the flowerbeds for a spectacular spring display.

 Volunteers are even more important this year than ever before.
-After forty years, the bulbs will
+After forty years, the bulbs are

 Springtime events all around town continue to be showcased in the MIM website Calendar of Events.